ChloeWKY/CopyClip/README.md

     libxcb-shape0-dev libxcb-xkb-dev libxcb-xfixes0-dev
 ```

-If you are using `NixOS`,
-you can use the following command in the current dir to install all the dependencies:
+For NixOS, use the following command in the current directory to install all dependencies:

 ```bash
 nix develop